bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge (1).md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+  They can be joined with the middleman table EmployeeTerritory.
+  It appears to be intended as an index of unique territories for EmployeeTerritory, an extension to Employee data.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

+  Document stores allow for a larger scale of work than relational.
+It is also more flexible with schema.
+It would be a good choice for prototypes.

+  A situation where a clear schema is needed, like a company where lots of developers are using the database, would not be appropiate for a document store.

 - What is "NewSQL", and what is it trying to achieve?

+  NewSQL is a database handler that basically scales up relational sqlite to the capabilities of document store.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this file with your answers to part 4, to your weekly repo